xiix0/scam/README.md

-You will be advanced socially, without any special effort on your part.
+Things will be bright in P.M.
+A cop will shine a light in your face.